International Cultural Leadership Project (ICLP)

 Participants can take part in a "Building Friendships" workshop at the beginning of the semester

-Participants earn points toward prizes by participating in volunteer, cultural, and academic activities
+Participants earn points toward prizes by participating in volunteer, cultural, and educational activities

 Participants get access to a closed Facebook group for the ICLP